thecodingmachine/kickoff-docker-php/README.md

 # FAQ / Known issues

-**How can I link my PHP application to the MySQL database?**

-It is actually quite simple.
-In your Apache container, the hostname of the MySQL database is equal to the variable's value `MYSQL_SERVICE_NAME` defined in the `.env` file.
-Also, just use the port `3306` and the credentials defined in the `.env` file.

 **Should I use this in production?**

 This project aims to help you starting a PHP development environment on Docker.
-As the `www-data` apache container user shares the same `uid` as your current user, we do not recommend using this project for your production environment.
+As the `www-data` user in the Apache container shares the same `uid` as your current user, we do not recommend using this project for your production environment.

 **docker-compose failed to parse my yaml file**